 - Warehousing Management Services to provide temporary and long-term warehousing, including all associated logistical services as required to support the IO&T effort.

-Huntsville Center processes delivery orders for medical furniture products, design, installation and related services.
-The MO&T-Sustainment Team is a success because of its innovative approach, significantly lowering contracting timelines and acquisition costs, and providing high user satisfaction.
-Orders are generally awarded in about 8 to 12 weeks, although orders requested during the fourth quarter of the fiscal year may require longer timelines depending on program workload.
+The program is a success because of its innovative approach, significantly lowering contracting time and costs, and providing high user satisfaction.
+Detailed furniture requirements are based on designs provided by customers, Architect-Engineer facility designs, or interior designs developed by our Medical Design Support Services (MDSS) team within the MO&T program.
+Orders are generally awarded in about 8 to 10 weeks, although orders requested during the fourth quarter of the fiscal year may require longer timelines depending on program workload.

-The MO&T-Sustainment Team executes IMMSS orders through Blanket Purchase Agreements (BPAs) that were awarded in 2017 to Haworth and Herman Miller.
-These BPAs are based on U.S. General Services Administration (GSA) schedule contracts and can be used to match products in existing facilities as well as outfitting new facilities.
+Orders for IMMSS systems are executed using Blanket Purchase Agreements (BPAs) with Haworth and Herman Miller, established in 2017 and based on U.S. General Services Administration (GSA) schedule contracts.
 The BPAs have a total shared capacity of $200 million.
 Pricing for IMMSS products have already been negotiated and defined in the BPAs, and transportation within the continental United States is included in that price.
-Pricing for design, installation, reconfiguration and restoration of existing furniture systems, transportation to overseas locations and other related services are determined separately for each delivery order based on the specific needs of the customer.
+Pricing for design, installation, reconfiguration and restoration of existing IMF systems, transportation to overseas locations and other related services are determined separately for each delivery order based on the specific needs of the customer.

-The MO&T-Sustainment typically executes non-IMMSS and artwork orders through actions on GSA schedule contracts.
-The non-IMMSS and artwork order pricing are based on prices established within the associated GSA schedules and can be executed for both continental United States and overseas requirements.
+Orders for other furniture and artwork are typically executed through GSA schedule contracts with vendors that can provide multiple types of furniture and furnishings.
+Pricing is based on prices established within the associated GSA schedules and can be executed for both continental United States and overseas requirements.

-The mission of the MO&T Design team is to create healthcare environments for U.S. Army MEDCOM facilities that are patient and family-centered, aesthetically pleasing, safe and always of the highest quality – realizing world-class medical facilities through interior design expertise.
-In support of the HFPA/G9 mission, our healthcare interior designers ensure that Army medical facilities are outfitted with finishes and furnishings that comply with Evidence-Based Design principles, ADA/ABA criteria, Building and Life Safety codes, patient privacy and infection prevention practices and include products that are sustainable and environmentally-friendly.
-Value-added services include design/review/oversight of all interior design elements for U.S. Army MEDCOM projects and developing comprehensive furniture packages for sustainment projects and for local procurements at the facility level.
-The MO&T Design team can support all Department of Defense Services as part of the shared services associated with the Defense Health Agency (DHA).
+The Medical Design Support Services (MDSS) product line provides interior design technical support for both IO&T and Sustainment Outfitting.
+The mission of the MDSS team is to create healthcare environments for military medical facilities that are patient and family-centered, aesthetically pleasing, safe and always of the highest quality - achieving world class medical facilities through healthcare interior design expertise.
+Our healthcare interior designers ensure that military medical facilities are outfitted with finishes and furnishings that comply with Evidence-Based Design principles, ADA/ABA criteria, Building and Life Safety codes, patient privacy and infection prevention practices and include products that are sustainable and environmentally friendly.